OUR MOST ASKED QUESTIONS?

 The Gospel is the Good News!

-Years ago our instructor in a 12 week training course said "today you need to listen to me or you will pay for the consequences."
+Years ago an instructor in a 12 week training course said "today you need to listen to me or you will pay for the consequences."
 We all looked at each other with that look, "we will do whatever we want, you are not going to tell us what to do."
 The instructor continued, "Today you will be putting a gas masks on and going in the tear gas chamber.
 I'm going to tell you the proper way to wear your tear gas mask."

 EVERYBODY PAYED ATTENTION AND LISTENED!!

 The Bible asks an important and sobering question: "How shall we escape if we neglect so great a salvation?"
 Hebrews 2:3.
 Salvation?
 Wake up!
 The neglect of salvation reaps terrible consequences, which are sadly ignored by most people.

 Jesus said, "Enter by the narrow gate; for wide is the gate and broad is the way that leads to destruction, and there are many who go in by it.
 Because narrow is the gate and difficult is the way which leads to life, and there are few who find it."
 Matthew 7:13, 14.
 Those who are unsaved "shall be punished with everlasting destruction from the presence of the Lord...."
 2 Thessalonians 1:9.

 Salvation is God's way of escape from sin's condemnation and eternal destruction.

 Ephesians 2:1-10 clearly sets forth the biblical doctrine of salvation.
 It presents the need of salvation, the way of salvation, and the result of salvation.
 Pay attention.
 There is something worse than the tear gas chamber.